 We’re marketing folk, rather than politicians, so think in a particular way.
 We also have roots across the country, and don’t live in the London bubble.
-So reflecting on the campaign over the last 5 weeks, and Government, since the Referendum, this is to share our thoughts
+So reflecting on marketing politics over the last 5 weeks, and Government, since the Referendum, this is to share our th

 Investing brand personality is an under-estimated way to set brands apart and engage customers.
 Kulula.com is an airline that doesn’t take itself too seriously.
 Its humorous brand personality is clear through all aspects of the brand experience.
 So how did this all begin?
 And also wha